Signature asymptotics, empirical processes, and optimal transport

+That $F$ is a cumulative distribution function corresponding to some measure $\mu$ supported on $(a,b)$ follows immediately from \cref{eq:integral_equation_for_F} and differentiability of $F$.
 By virtue of proposition A.17 in \cite{bobkov2014one}, $F$ admits an absolutely continuous inverse on $(0,1)$ if and only if $\mu$ is supported on an interval, finite or not, and the absolutely continuous component of $\mu$ has on that interval has an a.e. positive density (with respect to Lebesgue measure).
 We show that the latter statement holds.
-Indeed, since $\gamma''$ is non-vanishing, the Lebesgue Differentiation theorem implies that the density function of the absolutely continuous component of the probability measure $\mu$ associated to $F$ is positive almost everywhere and satisfies
+Indeed, since $\gamma''$ is non-vanishing, the Lebesgue Differentiation Theorem implies that the density function of the absolutely continuous component of the probability measure $\mu$ associated to $F$ is positive almost everywhere and satisfies

 implying the existence of an absolutely continuous inverse $F^{-1}$.
 This concludes (i).
 Regarding point (ii), as $F$ is twice-differentiable, its underlying measure $\mu$ is absolutely continuous and $f$ is its density which is positive and differentiable, implying the fulfillment of condition $A$.
-Condition $B$ follows from point (i) and remark \ref{rem:condition_b_as_an_integral equation}.
-Finally, the facts that $\gamma''$ is non-vanishing and $f$ is continuous imply the fulfilment of condition $D$.
-Point (iii) follows by definition. \end{proof}

-The above result states that a twice-differentiable solution $F$ prescribed by the integral equation \eqref{eq:integral_equation_for_F} and such that $F''$ is bounded is the cumulative distribution function of a measure $\mu$ as required for the application of corollary \ref{cor:coinicde_hamlby_lyons_bgu}.
-The natural question now is the determination of conditions on $\gamma$ such that the existence of such a $F$ is guaranteed.
-Let $\gamma$ be as in lemma \ref{lem:framing_lemma}.
+Condition $B$ follows from \cref{rem:condition_b_as_an_integral equation}.
+Finally, since $\left\vert\gamma''\right\vert$ is bounded from below (since it is continuous and non-vanishing) and $F''$ is bounded from above, it follows that conditions $C$ and $D$ are both satisfied. \end{proof} The above result states that a twice-differentiable solution $F$ prescribed by the integral equation \cref{eq:integral_equation_for_F}, with the property that $F''$ is bounded, is the cumulative distribution function of a measure $\mu$ required for the application of \cref{cor:coinicde_hamlby_lyons_bgu}.
+We now determine the conditions on $\gamma$ for which the existence of such an $F$ is guaranteed.
+Let $\gamma$ be as in \cref{lem:framing_lemma}.
 Then the following observations can be made.

 \begin{itemize}